scipy-conference/scipy_proceedings/papers/prabhu_ramachandran_fossee/prabhu_ramachandran_fossee.rst

 available in `English
 <http://spoken-tutorial.org/tutorial-search/?search_language=English&search_foss=Python&page=1>`_.

-Fig. :ref:`fig:py-st` shows a typical Python spoken tutorial.
+Fig. :ref:`fig:py-st` shows a typical Python spoken tutorial as hosted on the spoken-tutorial website.
 It shows the main screencast video.
 Below the video is an outline of the tutorial.
 Information on installation and other instructions is also listed.
-Users can also easily navigate to prerequisite tutorials.
+Users can easily navigate to prerequisite tutorials.
 In addition, users can post their questions on the forum.

 .. figure:: python_spoken_tutorial.png
    :alt: Python spoken tutorials on the spoken-tutorial.org website.